 Managing type 1 diabetes is complex and requires input from various healthcare team members, including the diabetes physician, diabetes nurse educator, and dietitian.

 - If you smoke, get support and advice on how to quit.

 Diabetes itself increases your risk of heart disease and stroke, and smoking further increases this risk.

 - If you have type 1 diabetes and are planning to have a baby, get guidance and specialist care on planning for a healthy pregnancy.

-Some medications may need to be stopped or change prior to pregnancy.
-Your diabetes control has to be a lot tighter before and during pregnancy and you will need to be monitored closely throughout pregnancy.
+Some medications may need to be stopped or changed prior to pregnancy.
+Your diabetes control has to be a lot tighter before and during pregnancy, and you will need to be monitored closely throughout pregnancy.